Always have the courage to look behind the words people tell you so you can understand why they say the things they say.

 Media:

-I am an author, photographer and educator, working at the crossroads of art, documentary, narrative journalism and commercial photography.
+I am a photographer, author and educator, working at the crossroads of art, documentary, narrative journalism and commission-based photography.

-In Fall 2022 I joined the faculty of Africana Studies at SUNY as an adjunct professor and I built a new course syllabus, to teach Themes in the Black Experience through a comparative (Haiti, Cuba, United States, past and present), art-based, humanist lens.
-Alongside teaching, I have been working as a freelance photographer building my own business.
+In Fall 2022 I joined the faculty of Africana Studies at SUNY as an adjunct professor and I built a new course curriculum, to teach Themes in the Black Experience through a comparative (Haiti, Cuba, United States), art-based, humanist lens.

 Awards and publications